taw00/dashcore-rpm/README.dashcore-binaries.md

   **Other Masternode Documentation:** <https://dashpay.atlassian.net/wiki/display/DOC/Masternode>

-## Configuring your system to have access to the Dash Core RPM package repositories
+## Configuring your system to have access to the Dash RPM package repositories

 We are going to do this at the command line from an account that has `sudo`ers access.
 Log into a terminal and do this...